sblauth/cashocs/docs/source/demos/optimal_control/box_constraints/doc_box_constraints.rst

 Problem Formulation
 -------------------

-In this demo we investigate the basics of cashocs for optimal control problems.
+In this demo we investigate the basics of CASHOCS for optimal control problems.
 To do so, we investigate the "mother problem" of PDE constrained optimization, i.e.,